quince-science/QuinCe/Documentation/setup.md

 you don't want to set this up immediately (e.g. for testing).

 ## Setup
-1. Clone the repo from Github.
+1. Clone the repo from Github using SSH (not HTTP).
 At this stage download the source release will not work correctly.
 2. In the repo root folder, copy `quince.setup.default` to `quince.setup`.
 3. Edit `quince.setup` as required.
 Comments in the file should help you out.
 4. From the repo root folder, run `./scripts/setup_replace_strings.sh`.